kitschpatrol/yanki-connect/readme.md

 client.statistic
 ```

-Note that at the moment, only the latest Anki-Connect API version 6 is supported.
+Note that at the moment, only the latest Anki-Connect API version 6 is supported, and Anki-Connect release >24.6.17.0 is required for compatibility with all features.

 ### API